 Common hazards

 Most businesses and industries have an office environment.
-The most obvious safety issue is ergonomics and sitting at a desk correctly, but there are other hazards that need to be managed, such as hazardous chemicals, manual tasks, electrical hazards and more.
+The most obvious safety issue is ergonomics and sitting at a desk correctly, but there are other hazards that need to be managed, including hazardous chemicals, manual tasks and electrical hazards, and psychosocial hazards such as aggressive clients.

 PCBU responsibilities